This post contains the bachelorette party advice that will help you throw the Bach that girls will be talking about for years!

 If you are

-tasked blessed to plan the bachelorette party or trip, I’ve got a few tricks to help you make sure that the bride and everyone else involved (including yourself) has an unforgettable time!
+tasked blessed with the opportunity to plan the bachelorette party or trip, I’ve got a few tricks that will make sure that everyone involved (including yourself) has an unforgettable time!

-Here are the tips for planning an epic bachelorette party that girls will be talking about for years!
+Keep reading for 10 tips to plan the epic bachelorette party that girls will be talking about for years!

 Bachelorette Party Advice: